phrase/ios-sdk/README.md

 **SwiftUI string-literal `Text` isn’t auto-intercepted**

 SwiftUI resolves string literals via `LocalizedStringKey` (not the Foundation bundle lookup path that Phrase hooks into).
-As a result, `Text("my_key")` and other `LocalizedStringKey` initializers won’t automatically pick up OTA updates.
+As a result, `Text("my_key")` and other `LocalizedStringKey` initializers like `LocalizedStringResource` won’t automatically pick up OTA updates.
 Use a `String` that you obtain from `Phrase.shared.localizedString(_:)`, or use `NSLocalizedString`.

 **Automatic replacement targets the main bundle**